manvimishra15/manvimishra15/README.md

 ---

-## 🔍 What My GitHub Represents
+## 🔍 What You’ll Find on My GitHub

 - Full-stack applications with real-world structure
-- Backend APIs designed for clarity and scale
+- Backend APIs designed for clarity, reliability, and scale
-- Frontend systems built with intent, not shortcuts
+- Frontend systems built thoughtfully — no shortcuts
-- Experiments in animation, motion, and 3D interaction
+- Experiments with animation, motion, and 3D interaction

-Every repository reflects **how I think as an engineer**, not just what I know.
+Each repository reflects **how I think as an engineer**,
+not just the tools I use.

 ---